mgimond/Colby-summer-git-workshop-2021/README.md

----
-title: Intro to Git and Github
+# Intro to Git and Github
----

 ## Installing Git